De Minimus Tax Rule - Explained

 - Economics, Finance, & Analytics

-De Minimis Tax Rule Definition
+What is the De Minimis Tax Rule?

 De Minimis tax rule, when translated means about minimal things, the concept was coined from a latin expression de minimis non curat lex.
 In taxation, the De Minimis tax rule is one that determines if discount on municipal bonds should be subject to capital gains tax or income tax.
 This concept is crucial to how employee benefits are taxed.
 According to this tax rule, discount on a municipal bond between the period of acquisition and maturity that is lower than a quarter point in a pear is too little to be tagged as a discount.
 A discount help for over a year is a capital gain.